hemerajs/hemera/README.md

 })
 ```
 ### Extension points
-You can extend the behavior by extension.
+You can extend behavior by extensions.
 * `onClientPreRequest`,
 * `onClientPostRequest`,
 * `onServerPreHandler`,